OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python/docs/FakeApi.md

 # **upload_download_file**
 > file_type upload_download_file(body)

-uploads a file and downloads a file
+uploads a file and downloads a file using application/octet-stream

 ### Example